Debt Validation 101: A Guide to Dealing with Collectors

 Identifying Key Scenarios for Debt Verification

-Requesting debt verification is particularly crucial in the following situations:
+Requesting debt verification is particularly relevant in the following situations:

 • Unknown debt claims: If a debt collector contacts you about a debt you don’t recognize, it’s important to request verification.
 This can happen due to mistaken identity, a clerical error, or fraudulent activity.